-Essays earning a score of 2 demonstrate little success in defending, challenging, or qualifying Thomas's claims.
-These essays may misread the passage, misunderstand the prompt, fail to present an argument, or substitute a simpler task by responding to the prompt tangentially with unrelated, inaccurate, or inappropriate evidence.
+Essays earning a score of 2 demonstrate little success in evaluating the pros and cons of Singer's argument and/or indicating which position the writer finds more persuasive.
+These essays may misunderstand the prompt; fail to evaluate the pros and cons of Singer's argument and/or indicate which position the writer finds more persuasive; or substitute a simpler task by responding to the prompt tangentially with unrelated, inaccurate, or inappropriate evidence.
 The prose often demonstrates consistent weaknesses in writing.